tutumcloud/stackfiles/README.md

 - GITHUB_CLIENT_SECRET=yourgithubclientsecret

 Run `docker-compose -f docker-compose.dev.yml up`
-Run `node server.js`
+Run `gulp`

 #####Note
-By default the mongodb database dev IP is set to 192.168.59.103 in the project.
+By default the mongodb database dev IP is set to 192.168.59.100 in the project.

 To run the project in production mode: